highlight/highlight.io/docs-content/general/3_company/open-source/self-host-enterprise.md

 ## Pricing

-Pricing for our self-hosted deployment starts at $3k / month.
-Contact us at sales@highlight.io, or message us [on discord](https://community.highlight.io) to get in touch.
+Pricing for our self-hosted enterprise deployment starts at $3k / month.
+Contact us at jay@highlight.io, or message us [on discord](https://community.highlight.io) to get in touch.